 - 1. Widen Kuhio Highway between the Kapa'a Bypass Road (South Junction) and Kuamoo Road to provide two through lanes in each direction. - 2.
 Restripe the median on the north leg of Kuhio Highway at the Kapa'a Bypass Road (South Junction) to provide a median refuge lane. - 3.
-Restripe parking and shoulder lanes on Kuhio Highway through Kapa'a Town to provide additional through and/or left-turn lanes.4.
-Modify the traffic signal operations at the intersection of Kuhio Highway and Kukui Street to reduce

-- 4. Modify the traffic signal operations at the intersection of Kuhio Highway and Kukui Street to reduce. queuing and delays. - 5.
+Restripe parking and shoulder lanes on Kuhio Highway through Kapa'a Town to provide additional through and/or left-turn lanes. - 4.
+Modify the traffic signal operations at the intersection of Kuhio Highway and Kukui Street to reduce- queuing and delays. - 5.
 Add a right-turn bypass lane from southbound Kapa'a Bypass Road to mauka bound Olohena Road at their roundabout intersection. - 6.
 Realign Kaehulua Road to intersect Olohena Road and Kaapuni Road to create a four-legged, channelized intersection. - 7.
 Extend the median refuge lane/two-way left-turn lane on the north leg of Kuhio Highway at Lehua Street.